dpouzada/Watson_for_MANA/README.md

 It also incorporates an exact word detection of so called « entities ».

-The intents work essentially as NLC, namely they are able to classify new formulations of a sentence by extrapolating from previous training sentences with similar meaning.
+The intents work essentially as a classifier, namely they are able to recognize the intentions/meaning of a new sentence by extrapolating from previous training sentences with close meaning.
 Watson has indeed been trained on thousands of articles in the web, among which many wikipedia articles.

-The entity are not NLC but just exact word recognition.
+The entities are not classifiers but just an exact word recognition.

 What makes Watson Assistant an extremely interesting fundamental brick to leverage is that it is one of the best performing assets in the market.
-The intent classification (NLC) is very competitive (with an aggressive roadmap of improvements as the product is sold massively to demanding clients worldwide, corporations and startups) and it is very well embedded in a graphical user interface allowing to easily monitor the example sentences to train the intents and entities.
+The intent classification is relatively very competitive (with an aggressive roadmap of improvements as the product is sold massively to demanding clients worldwide, corporations and startups) and it is very well embedded in a graphical user interface allowing to easily monitor the example sentences to train the intents and entities.

 ## How to create your own Watson Assistant instance